India's coronavirus infections cross 18 million; record number of daily deaths

 More than 8.4 million eligible voters are set to vote on Thursday in the last phase of an eight-part election in the eastern Indian state of West Bengal, even as the state witnesses a record rise in coronavirus cases.

+Bangladesh on Thursday said it will send about 10,000 vials of injectable anti-viral, oral anti-viral, 30,000 PPE kits, and several thousand zinc, calcium, vitamin C and other necessary tablets to India.

+Germany will send 120 ventilators to India on Saturday, followed by a mobile oxygen production facility next week, its defence ministry said.

-(Reporting by Anuron Kumar Mitra in Bengaluru, Tanvi Mehta and Neha Arora in Delhi and Shilpa Jamkhandikar in Mumbai; Writing by Michael Perry; Editing by Raju Gopalakrishnan)
+(Reporting by Anuron Kumar Mitra in Bengaluru, Tanvi Mehta in Delhi, Ruma Paul in Dhaka, Subrata Nag Choudhury in Kolkata; Writing by Michael Perry; Editing by Raju Gopalakrishnan)

 ((AnuronKumar.Mitra@thomsonreuters.com; +91 99863 58469;))